projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

    :align: center

-Guests w/ LAPIC passthrough
+Guests W/ LAPIC Passthrough
 ---------------------------

 For guests with LAPIC passthrough, ACRN does not configure vmexit upon external interrupts.
 There is no vmexit upon device interrupts and they are handled by the guest IDT.

-Hypervisor IPI service
+Hypervisor IPI Service
 ======================

 ACRN needs IPIs for events such as flushing TLBs across CPUs, sending virtual device interrupts (e.g. vUART to vCPUs), and others.

-Guests w/o LAPIC passthrough
+Guests W/O LAPIC Passthrough
 ----------------------------

 Hypervisor IPIs work the same way as in sharing mode.

-Guests w/ LAPIC passthrough
+Guests W/ LAPIC Passthrough
 ---------------------------

 Since external interrupts are passthrough to the guest IDT, IPIs do not